Ban Lead Paint

 Updates from Paint Manufacturing Association:

-As per SRO for Paint Supply and Marketing BSTI CM, certification is mandatory and From Bangladesh Paint Manufacturing Association has taken the initiative not to use Lead in Decorative Paints, advised all of the BPMA Members stop to using lead content material in decorative Paints, and advised to apply for BSTI CM License.
+As per the SRO for Paint Supply and Marketing BSTI CM, certification is mandatory, and the Bangladesh Paint Manufacturing Association has taken the initiative not to use lead in decorative paints, advised all of the BPMA members to stop using lead content material in decorative paints, and advised them to apply for BSTI CM license.
 In this regard, all the active members applied for BSTI CM license, and a maximum of manufacturers have submitted the paint sample for testing purposes for CM licensing.
 Major Market Players have received the CM License after qualifying the paint sample tested by BSTI to meet the setup of the Decorative Paints Standard.
-Therefore, in Conclusion, it is mentioned that the Bangladesh Paint Manufacturing Association has led to the stop to the use of Lead content materials in Decorative Paints and BSTI is the main monitoring institute to protect to use of lead-containing materials in decorative Paints.
+Therefore, in Conclusion, it is mentioned that the Bangladesh Paint Manufacturing Association has led to the stop to the use of lead-content materials in decorative paints, and BSTI is the main monitoring institute to protect to use of lead-containing materials in decorative paints.
 FOR BSTI CM LICENSE LEAD is prohibited to use in Decorative paints.

 Chemical Composition: